themchn/cryptsetup-nuke/README.md

+# Better method for new versions of cryptsetup

 A easier method has been created from the maintainers of Kali.
 Go check it out here instead of using this patch: https://gitlab.com/kalilinux/packages/cryptsetup-nuke-password

 ## cryptsetup-nuke